Travel Insurance

 Person holding a coffee while looking at a travel site on a computer.

-Book Ahead of Time: Thanksgiving sees a spike in travelers.
+Book Ahead of Time: The Thanksgiving holiday sees a spike in travelers.
 Secure your tickets and hotels early to avoid last-minute hassles.
 Websites like TripAdvisor offer user reviews and can help you find the best deals.

 2. Consider Trip Insurance for Thanksgiving Travel Safety